Learning to Generate Better Than Your LLM: Experiments

-CommonGen \citep{lin-etal-2020-commongen} is a challenging constrained text generation task that tests the ability of generative common sense reasoning.
-For example, given an input set of concepts (dog, frisbee, catch, throw), the task is to generate coherent natural sentences like \emph{"A dog jumps to catch a thrown frisbee"}.
-We optimize the SPIDER \citep{liu2017improved} reward function which is a weighted combination of the CIDEr-D metric \cite{vedantam2015cider} and SPICE \cite{anderson2016spice}.
-We chose \texttt{T5-base} as the base LLM since it is well-suited for structure-to-text tasks.
-We additionally note that concept set inputs are prefixed with "generate a sentence with:".
-The \texttt{T5} model tends to reward hack \citep{ramamurthy2022rl4lm, skalse2022defining} -- repeating the original prompt and concept -- when optimizing the task reward.
-To address this issue, we warm-started all algorithms with a \bc{} model using $10\%$ of the expert demonstrations, to provide the model with task-specific data.
-We evaluate all algorithms on four metrics: BLEU \citep{papineni2002bleu}, CIDEr-D \citep{vedantam2015cider}, SPICE \citep{anderson2016spice}, and BERTScore \citep{zhang2019bertscore}.
+Next, we consider CommonGen \citep{lin-etal-2020-commongen}, a challenging constrained, text generation task that tests the ability of generative common sense reasoning.
+We optimize the SPIDER \citep{liu2017improved} reward function, a weighted combination of the CIDEr-D and SPICE metric.
+We chose \texttt{T5-base} \citep{2020t5} as our base LLM and prefixed each concept set input with: "generate a sentence with:".
+We report four metrics: BLEU \citep{papineni2002bleu}, CIDEr-D \citep{vedantam2015cider}, and SPICE \citep{anderson2016spice}.
+For IMDB and CommonGen, we perform one epoch of supervised finetuning for our \bc{} models.

+The final task we consider is Reddit TL;DR summarization dataset \citep{volske-etal-2017-tl} where the objective is to generated summaries.
+We use the filtered dataset with additional human preference data used in \cite{stiennon2020learning}.
+The base LLM that we use for this task is GPT-J \citep{wang2021gpt} and we train all models in our algorithms using LoRA adapters \citep{hu2021lora}.
+We evaluate all algorithms on 5 metrics: reward score, perplexity, output-perplexity, win rate and Rouge \citep{lin2004rouge}.
+For win rate, we use the open source Llama2-13B-chat \citep{touvron2023llama} model as our evaluator model.
+We compare all algorithm generations to the preferred summary references.
+For our \bc{} model, we use an open-source GPT-J model\footnote{\url{https://huggingface.co/CarperAI/openai_summarize_tldr_sft}}.Refer to \cref{appendix:task}, for the exact Win Rate prompt, example evaluations and implementation details.